Chapter 1 - Arrival

 Rishmond tried to scream.
 Tried to move.
 He had to help Toby!
 The kid must be scared out of his mind!

 Rishmond turned over to look up and found himself at the feet of the man called Plug.
 Beams of light danced around Plug, sparks and crashes formed a sort of shield in front of the tall man.
-Plug gestured and a large section of the deck above ripped away and planted itself between the rest of the room and the two of them, Plug and Rishmond.
+Plug gestured and a large section of the deck above ripped away and planted itself between the rest of the room and the two of them.
 Sounds like an army trying to break through a city wall came from the other side.
-Plug continued to growl and half scream in an unintelligible salavo of sound.
+Plug continued to growl and half scream in an unintelligible salvo of sound.

-Plug reached down and grabbed Rishmond by the arm, yanking him painfully to his feet. he then jutted his chin toward the hull of the ship and a swirl began in the wood, growing rapidly into a smokey, dark hole to somewhere else.
+Plug reached down and grabbed Rishmond by the arm, yanking him painfully to his feet.
+He jutted his chin toward the hull of the ship and a swirl began in the wood, growing rapidly into a smokey, dark hole to somewhere else.

 Support Kbignell's efforts!